 Sometimes the classes from the Registrar’s Office do not load correctly.
 Contact firstname.lastname@example.org and the missing class will be added.

-- Check to see if your class is listed under Import Courses.
-If it is listed there, select add course and your course will be moved into Current Courses.
+- Check to see if your class is listed under Available courses.
+If it is listed there, select ‘Activate’ and your course will be moved into Current courses.

-- If you have imported your course and it is more than one month before the semester begins, the course will not appear in the Current courses list on the main Course Reserves page.
+- If you have activated your course and it is more than 60 days before the semester begins, the course will not appear in the Current courses list on the main Course Reserves page.
 Available courses from the Registrar will be listed 60 days before the first day of classes.

 I am co-teaching a course.
 Can we both have access to Course Reserves for this class?

-The class will only be available to be activated in either instructor’s Course Reserves account of the primary instructor.
-Once the class has been imported and is available under Current Classes, contact Course Reserves and the co-teacher or any other designated proxy will be added to the class.
+The course should be available to be activated in either instructor’s Course Reserves account.
+If there are any access issues, please contact email@example.com and the co-teacher or any other designated proxy will be added to the course.

 How soon can I add Course Reserves items to my course?

-Up to one month before the course begins.
+Up to 60 days before the course begins.

 What if I want to use the same items as last semester?